I read one section during a coffee break and ended up rewriting my plan for the week. The simulation part hit that hard.

 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include simulation, dynamics, animation, plus context from read, 2026, excerpt, time.
+Themes include simulation, dynamics, animation, plus context from june, 2026, read, trailer.

 Try 12 minutes reading + 3 minutes notes.
 Apply one idea the same day to lock it in.